An Accretion-Disc Model for the Algol-Type Eclipsing Binary System AV Del: WD Solutions

-Using the radial-velocity data from Mader et al. (2005), we obtained the orbital elements of the system.
-Similar to photometric solution, we used WD code for spectroscopic solution.
-Solutions are found for the orbital semi-major axis \emph{a} and the radial-velocity of the binary system center of mass $V_\gamma$.
+Using the radial-velocity data from Mader et al. (2005), the orbital elements of the system were obtained.
+Similar to photometric solutions, the WD code was used for spectroscopic solutions.
+Values are found for the orbital semi-major axis (\emph{a}) and the radial-velocity of the binary system center of mass ($V_\gamma$).
 Also, the ephemeris adopted is the same as the one specified in equation (2).
 The results of spectroscopic solutions are given in Table 3.
-Using the final elements of the object, the theoretical radial-velocity curves (continuous lines) are shown in Fig. 2.
+Using the final elements of the objects, the theoretical radial-velocity curves (continuous lines) are shown in Fig. 2.
 Also, all uncertainties given in tables 2 and 3 are standard errors as reported by the WD code.